 Here Be Dragons Episode 3

-Zubin stood at the edge, to one side of Prentyze, giving every sign of relishing the baffling angle of the world below and none whatsoever of risking a long plunge.
+Zubin stood at the edge, to one side of Prentyze, giving every sign of relishing the baffling angle of the world below and none whatsoever of fearing a long plunge.

 Behind them the quiet voices of Father and Flammia were bickering quietly over something, barely raising their voices above a murmur, but there was a sharp edge to it.
 The young warrior snarled her responses, refusing to give a centimetre to the old man.
 What could they be arguing about that they didn’t want the others to hear?